DrDBanner/inmanage/readme.md

 Ensure that `www-data` is the correct user (substitute if necessary) who has all the permissions to your Invoice Ninja installation, including reading the .env file.

-> [!NOTE]
-> - Ensure you install in the base directory containing the `invoiceninja` folder to avoid file permission issues.
-> - Run the script as a user who can read the .env file of your Invoice Ninja installation.
-Typically, this is the web server user, such as `www-data`, `httpd`, `web`, `apache`, or `nginx`.

 If you are in a shared hosting environment with SSH access you'll most likely have to stick with the user you are logged in and this should/could be fine.
 Then you install it with your current credentials like this:

 ```bash